kevgo/text-runner/textrun-workspace/README.md

 The <b type="action/name-full">workspace/new-file</b> action creates a file in the workspace.
-This action assumes that the documentation writes the filename in _emphasized_ or **bold** text, or inside a "filename" attribute, and the file content is a code block with one or three backticks.
-Here are a few examples:
+This action assumes that the documentation writes the filename in _emphasized_ or **bold** text, or inside a `filename` attribute, and the file content is a code block with one or three backticks.
+Here are a few examples that all do the same thing, write a file `apples.txt` with content `Fuji apples are the best`:

 <a type="extension/runnable-region">